mrosr1133/ISQA3420/DFD Dictionary.md

 **Software Package License Name Request:** It goes from Manage Software Package for License Scanning to NIST Vulnerability Database.

-**NST Vulnerability Database Results:** It goes from NIST Vulnerability Database back to Manage Software Package for License Scanning.
+**NIST Vulnerability Database Results:** It goes from NIST Vulnerability Database back to Manage Software Package for License Scanning.

 **Software Package License and Vulnerability Results:** It comes from Manage Software Package for License Scanning back to Developer.